Guyuan: History

+Guyuan is the oldest city in Ningxia, being established in 114 BC as Gaoping, capital of Anding Commandery.
+It was a stop on the Northern Silk Road.

 During the Warring States Period, Guyuan belonged to the territory of Qin state, later Qin Dynasty.
 The original name of the city began in the Ming dynasty (1452 AD).
 Because of the importance of its transportation in history, Guyuan was a war gate where Chinese soldiers trained and prepared to fight with northwestern minorities.
 In the Tang dynasty, most of the dealers from middle Asia need to go through this gate, then went to the capital, Chang’an.

 According to the First Founder's Biography in History of Yuan Dynasty, Genghis Khan died in Liupan Mountain in Guyuan in 1227 AD, after a war with the Xixia dynasty for two decades.

+Most remains of the ancient city, including a bell tower, were destroyed during the 1970s to build an air-raid shelter, with only parts of the old city wall remaining.

 Liupanshan National Forest Park

 Liupanshan National Forest Park is one of the most important features of Guyuan, with more than 530 species of wild medicinal plants.
 There are a number of diversified animals inhabited in the forest, for instance, the national first-class protected animal golden leopard, the third-class protected animal forest musk deer, golden eagle, and red-bellied golden pheasant.